Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 ### org.alfresco.maven.archetype:alfresco-share-jar-archetype

 This archetype allows a developer to implement the Share JAR project on an Alfresco Share client.
-It has been reshaped in SDK 4.x to leverage on Docker.
+It has been reshaped in SDK 4 to leverage Docker.

 The Share JAR Maven archetype allows a developer to create a module on an Alfresco Share client, and includes: